Value Added Reseller Licence

 • not able to be sub-licensed to another organisation or person.

-The Licensee is required to pay Land Services SA (LSSA) an establishment fee and a set licence fee (calculated on the amount of Wholesale Sales Data provided) during the term of the VAR licence.
+The Licensee is required to pay LSSA an establishment fee and a set licence fee (calculated on the amount of Wholesale Sales Data provided) during the term of the VAR licence.

 Applying for a VAR Licence